TellinaTool/tellina_user_experiment/experiment_design_doc.md

 The server will only handle `POST` requests.
 It will log each `POST` request to a CSV file.

-The server implementation will be similar to:
+The server implementation will be:
 ```PHP
 <?php
 if (isset($_POST) && ($_POST)) {